joseRey/exploratoryData/README.md

 maacs file for second week lectures
 ========================================================

+This repository just contains this file, and the maacs dataset needed in the second week lectures;)

 ***
 To load the maacs dataset, just save it in your working directory